Oblomov/wiimote-pad/README.md

 is specified, the program will look for the first device that it can associate with and use that.

+### Note

+`wiimote-pad` is _specifically_ designed to expose the sideways Wiimote as a gamepad.
+All other Wiimote uses (especially the ones involving the infrared (IR) sensor) are outside of its scope.
+Please refer to the `xwiimote` and `xf86-input-wiimote` projects for those.

 ## `udev` rules

 This repository also provides a set of `udev` rules to: